Topological Dynamics and Correspondences in Composite Exceptional Rings: Introduction

-In this work, we propose an experimental scheme to realize a novel composite exceptional ring (CER) structure, composed of a third-order exceptional ring (TER) and several Weyl exceptional rings (WERs).
-Leveraging spin-vector-momentum coupling (SVMC) and spin-tensor-momentum coupling (STMC)~\cite{PhysRevLett.120.240401,PhysRevA.98.053619,PhysRevResearch.4.033008,PhysRevLett.129.250501,PhysRevLett.119.193001,PhysRevA.98.013627,PhysRevA.102.013301,PhysRevA.102.013309}, this CER exhibits a distinct topological charge characterized by quantized Chern numbers.
-Traditionally associated with quantized Hall conductance~\cite{PhysRevLett.61.2015,RevModPhys.82.1539}, these Chern numbers play a crucial role in dictating the chirality of boundary states, known as the bulk-boundary correspondence~\cite{PhysRevB.84.125132,Graf2013,RevModPhys.88.035005}.
-Importantly, we establish a new correspondence linking these ``conventional'' topological invariants to the non-Hermitian topology of CER, including quasistatic and dynamical encircling results.
+In this work, we propose an experimental scheme to realize an intriguing composite exceptional ring (CER), which is an exceptional structure composed of one or more distinct exceptional rings.
+Specifically, the CER consists of a fixed third-order exceptional ring (TER) and several tunable Weyl exceptional rings (WERs), composed of 3EPs and 2EPs, respectively.
+By leveraging spin-vector-momentum coupling (SVMC) and spin-tensor-momentum coupling (STMC)~\cite{PhysRevLett.120.240401,PhysRevResearch.4.033008,PhysRevLett.129.250501} this CER exhibits a distinct topological charge characterized by quantized Chern numbers.
+Traditionally associated with quantized Hall conductance~\cite{PhysRevLett.61.2015,RevModPhys.82.1539}, these Chern numbers play a crucial role in dictating the chirality of boundary states, known as the bulk-boundary correspondence~\cite{RevModPhys.93.015005,RevModPhys.90.015001,RevModPhys.93.025002}.
+Importantly, we establish a distinctive correspondence linking these ``conventional'' topological invariants to the non-Hermitian topology of CER, including quasistatic and dynamical encircling results.
 We demonstrate that nontrivial bands engage in braiding processes during quasistatic encircling, leading to multiperiod spectra.
 Concurrently, dynamical encirclement triggers complex chiral-mode-switching behaviors, governed by the Chern numbers of system.
-This intricate behavior not only exemplifies the tunable topological charges of the CER but also extends our understanding of topological phenomena beyond conventional two-band systems.
-Furthermore, we show that CER and its encircling dynamics can be experimentally realized with cold atoms.
-Our work opens new avenues for exploring non-Hermitian topological properties of other complex exceptional structures and for extracting topological invariants in dissipative systems with crystal symmetry~\cite{Bradlyn2017,Po2017,Elcoro2021}.
+This intricate behavior not only exemplifies the tunable topological charges of the CER but also extends our understanding of topological phenomena beyond conventional two-band systems. {Especially, this correspondence can serve as a guiding principle for analyzing encirclement outcomes, which are invariably obscure and challenging to encapsulate in multiband systems, as well as for designing exceptional structures to attain targeted encirclement results.} Furthermore, we show that CER and its encircling dynamics can be experimentally realized with cold atoms.
+Our work opens new avenues for exploring non-Hermitian topological properties of other complex exceptional structures and for extracting topological invariants in dissipative systems with crystal symmetry~\cite{PhysRevX.7.041069,Bradlyn2017,Po2017}.